FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Enable the Security Command Center (SCC) dashboard, asset discovery, and Security Health Analytics in the Standard tier.
 Export or view the PCI-DSS Report from the SCC dashboard's Compliance tab.

 -Enable the Security Command Center (SCC) dashboard, asset discovery, and Security Health Analytics in the Standard tier.
 Export or view the PCI-DSS Report from the SCC dashboard's Vulnerabilities tab.
+_(Incorrect.
+The reports relating to compliance vulnerabilities are on the Compliance tab.
+To use the Security Health Analytics that scan for common compliance vulnerabilities, you must use the Premium tier.)_